leng-yue/py-scrcpy-client/docs/source/guide.md

 ```python
 client.start()
 ```
-[Optional] you can use start the client with `threaded=True`, then the frame loop will be executed in a new thread, and the main thread won't be blocked.
+[Optional] you can start the client with `threaded=True`, then the frame loop will be executed in a new thread, and the main thread won't be blocked.
 ```python
 client.start(threaded=True)